How to Get Commercial Cleaning Contracts: Find Bids and Win More Clients

 How to get commercial cleaning contracts

-While you might be notified about these opportunities through your network, they’re also often listed on request for proposal (RFP) sites like Merx.
+While you might learn about these opportunities through your network, they’re also often listed on request for proposal (RFP) sites like Merx.

 - Refreshing your branding so you stand out professionally